wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 <hr />

-1. navigate to where you want the repo added
+1. navigate to where you want the repo added.

 1. Open your macOS Terminal to use that git program installed: